Job Prospects... At a glance

 Certificates and diplomas in maritime subjects are offered at different levels at Manukau Institute of Technology, Waiariki Bay of Plenty Polytechnic, Nelson Marlborough Institute of Technology, Westport Deepsea Fishing School and Coastguard Boating Education.

-In general, the number of students completing a Level 4 certificate in the broader category ‘Maritime Engineering & Technology’ increased until 2011, but has fallen since that peak.
+In general, the number of students completing a Level 4 certificate in the broader category ‘Maritime Engineering & Technology’ has decreased since 2011, but has risen for 2016.
 Note that this is the lowest possible qualification for a skipper, and to obtain foreign going certificates higher qualifications are needed.
 The number of graduates at higher levels has increased in recent years.

 Qualification completions chart